 Wellness Resource Center

 The Wellness Resource Center sponsors programs for smoking cessation consultation, classes, and support groups, alcohol issues support groups, sexual assault awareness, and Safe Spring Break.
 The center also provides information on a variety of health issues, raising awareness, and encouraging healthy lifestyle choices.
 In addition, blood drives held each semester offer students an opportunity to give back to their community.
 Students may take a health risk appraisal and get assistance with developing a personal wellness plan, which includes diet/nutrition management along with blood pressure, cholesterol and body fat percentage measurement.
-Students may participate in Wellness Advocates Volunteering to Educate Students (WAVES) to educate the campus community, especially students, about making health lifestyle choices.

 Counseling Services provides personal counseling, consultation, psycho-educational workshops and presentations to classes and student groups.
 We take the confidentiality of your contacts with us very seriously.
 Except for the case of very extreme situations, both the content of counseling sessions and the fact that a student or employee has used our services are kept strictly confidential.